reevee-codes/java-backend-interview-notes/README.md

 Pagination: When there is a lot of data to return, query parameters can be used to implement pagination1.
 You might not see query parameters when:

 Sensitive Data: If the data is sensitive, it might not be included in the URL for security reasons2.
 For example, you wouldn’t want to include a password as a query parameter.
 POST Requests: In a POST request, data is sent in the body of the request, not in the URL1.
 Clean URLs: Some websites prefer to use clean, easy-to-read URLs without query parameters3.

+- **RESTful APIs**<br>
 - **Annotations**<br>
 - **Post vs put vs patch**<br>
 - **REST design principles**<br>
+- accepts and responds with JSON
+- Use nouns instead of verbs in endpoint paths
 - **Idempotency**<br>
 - **Lifecycle of a bean**<br>
 - **How frontend talks with backend in depth and in different situations**<br>